techgems/Vite.NET-Auth-Example/README.md

 ## Getting Started

-To make this sample work.
-You will need to run `npm install` in the ClientApp folder.
+By compiling the solution you will also do the installation of the npm dependencies.
+So there's no need to run NPM commands.
-Then you will need to run the migrations for the database.
+But you will need to run the migrations for the database for the project to work.
 You can do this by running `dotnet ef database update` in the root of the project.

-With all of this done you can run the project and you should be able to login and see the protected page with an integrated Vite SPA.
+With this done you can run the project and you should be able to login and see the protected page with an integrated Vite SPA.